 These are the ones almost impossible to fit into the extremely limited 150 character count (spaces included!) on the Common App activities list.
 They are begging to get more attention in the additional information section of the application or better yet highlighted on your resume where you have additional space to explain.

 Some unique examples from LEAP students over the years…..

-Trey used to $7,000 his grandparents left him to start a scholarship fund for a student with financial need in his high school who has the potential to impact the lives of others.
+Trey used the $7,000 his grandparents left him to start a scholarship fund for a student with financial need in his high school who has the potential to impact the lives of others.
 The scholarship fund is also set-up to be ongoing.